Sauk Valley Community College provides a comprehensive program of student services.

 First Year Experience

-The First-Year Experience at Sauk Valley Community College consists of two components, the initial Orientation session and the First-Year Experience course (FYE 101), that is completed in the student’s first semester.
-Completing each is required of incoming degree-seeking students.
-Students in good standing (GPA of 2.0 or higher), who have accumulated at least 16 SVCC semester hours or transferred 16 or more semester hours prior to enrolling as a degree seeking student at SVCC are not required to take this course.
+FYE 101 is required of degree-seeking students their first semester.
+Students in good standing (GPA of 2.0 or higher), who have accumulated at least 16 SVCC semester hours or transferred 16 or more semester hours prior to enrolling as a degree-seeking student at SVCC are not required to take this course.
 Students already awarded an Associate’s degree or above are also exempt from FYE.
-Students will select times for both Orientation and FYE 101 when they register for their first semester.
-Contact the Director of Enrollment Services/Registrar for more information, 815-835-6378.

 Semester Class Schedules